austinmama/hardware-firewall-dedicated/faqs.md

 * Each customer receives unlimited SSL VPN connections to our private network.
 These connections can be established by clicking the VPN link at the top of the page while logged into the IBM Cloud console.
 * Customers also receive one PPTP VPN per account.
 They can add additional PPTP VPN users to their account in packs of 5 for $5/month extra.
-* SoftLayer also offers a basic multi-tenant IPSec VPN service starting at $99/month.
+* IBM Cloud also offers a basic multi-tenant IPSec VPN service starting at $99/month.
-* The Fortigate Security Appliance provides SSL and IPSec VPN options with Public network access only (no access to the SoftLayer private network).
+* The Fortigate Security Appliance provides SSL and IPSec VPN options with Public network access only (no access to the IBM Cloud private network).
 * The Network Gateway provides SSL, IPSec and OpenVPN capabilities on the public or private network
 * The NetScaler products can provide SSL and IPSec VPN on the public or private network.
-* Customers can also deploy a VPN solution on to a server within their SoftLayer environment.
+* Customers can also deploy a VPN solution on to a server within their IBM Cloud environment.

 ## When I select the High Availability option for the Hardware Firewall (Dedicated) or the Fortigate Security Appliance, what steps do I have to take to leverage this feature?
 {: faq}

 None.
-When ordered in HA, SoftLayer automatically provisions the appliances in HA configuration.
+When ordered in HA, IBM Cloud automatically provisions the appliances in HA configuration.
 In the event that the primary device fails, a secondary passive device will take over as the primary active instance and begin passing traffic.
 While this failover is typically automatic, it is best practice to monitor servers and ensure traffic is being passed successfully.

 ## Which firewall products support public-to-private NAT and/or private VLAN segmentation?
 {: faq}